project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/2-innovative-agroforestry-systems-on-a-diversified-csa-farm-with-matteo-mazzola.md

 ---
-title: #2 Innovative agroforestry systems on a diversified CSA farm with Matteo Mazzola
+title: 2 Innovative Agroforestry Systems On A Diversified Csa Farm With Matteo Mazzola
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2020-08-12)